Skip to content

 Loneliness is a common feeling everyone experiences at some point in their life.
 Feeling lonely can be a hard emotion to face, but you are not alone.
 It can feel like the lonely feeling will never go away, but with the right kind of coping mechanisms and understanding where it’s coming from can help.
 It is perfectly normal to feel lonely from time to time as humans are social by nature.

-Therapy is a safe place to explore uncomfortable and painful feelings.
+Would you like to feel more happiness and joy?
 BetterHelp has over 20,000 licensed therapists who provide convenient and affordable online therapy.
-BetterHelp starts at $60 per week.
-Complete a brief questionnaire and get matched with the right therapist for you.
+BetterHelp starts at $65 per week and is FSA/HSA eligible by most providers.
+Take a free online assessment and get matched with the right therapist for you.

 Is It Normal to Feel Lonely?